 - A minimum share capital of DKK 50,000 is required.
-The initial share capital must be fully paid up before registration. - The management may consist of either a board of managing directors, or a board of directors and the managing director(s), or a board of managing directors supervised by a supervisory board. - A board of directors or a supervisory board is only required if the company employs more than 35 persons for 3 consecutive years.
+The initial share capital must be fully paid up before registration. - The management may consist of either a board of managing directors, or a board of directors and the managing director(s), or a board of managing directors. - A board of directors or a supervisory board is only required if the company employs more than 35 persons for 3 consecutive years.
 If so, the employees are entitled to be represented on the board of directors or on the supervisory board.